crowdsecurity/crowdsec/tests/ansible/README.md

   space taken by the base VM images, they are in `/var/lib/libvirt/images/*VAGRANT*`

-The above steps are automated in the script `./prepare-run` (requires bash >=4.4).
+The above steps are automated in the script `./prepare-run` (requires bash
+>=4.4).
 It takes an enviroment file, and optionally a list of directories with vagrant configurations.
-With a single parameter, it loops over all the directories in alphabetical order.
-Watch out for leftover VMs if you break the loop by hand.
+With a single parameter, it loops over all the directories in alphabetical order, excluding those in the `experimental` directory.
+Watch out for running VMs if you break the loop by hand.

 After this, you will find up to 30GB of base images in `/var/lib/libvirt/images`, which you need to remove by hand when you have finished testing or leave them